chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

     Sum a - Sum b = Sum (a - b)
 ```

-Not all numbers are the same, so let's also define some types to assign meaning
+Not all numbers are the same, so let’s also define some types to assign meaning
-to the specific sorts of quantities we're dealing with in this problem.
+to the specific sorts of quantities we’re dealing with in this problem.

 We wrap the numbers in `Sum` so that we can automatically derive monoid
 instances that combine additively.